 Promoting Faculty Success

-Advanced Career Management (ACM) promotes mid-career faculty development, success, and retention through peer mentoring groups organized into three career tracks: Leadership/Administration, Research Intensive, and Research and Teaching Excellence.
+Advanced Career Management (ACM) promotes mid-career faculty development, success, and retention through peer mentoring groups organized into three career track affinity groups: Leadership/Administration, Research Intensive, and Research and Teaching Excellence.
 Full Professors serve as ACM Guides for the affinity groups and for campus activities offered to mid-career track faculty.

 Affinity groups discuss a range of topics related to the shared career track aspirations of the group.
 Topic prompts along with relevant readings are provided to the Senior Guide each month.
-These include Career Planning, Prioritizing for Career Goals, Networking, Managing Your FARS, and Sabbaticals from Proposal to Completion.
-While these are offered to all groups, participants are encouraged to discuss topics that arise in their group discussions.
+These include career planning, prioritizing for career goals, networking, managing the faculty activity report, and sabbaticals.
+While these are offered to all groups, participants are encouraged to discuss other topics that arise in their group discussions.
 ACM groups hold at least 3 one-hour meetings each semester and more often if possible.
 Additional mentoring opportunities are provided periodically beyond the group meetings.

-Mid-career faculty can join an Affinity Group by contacting the ADVANCE Coordinator at email@example.com.
-At the beginning of each Fall semester, there will be an Orientation meeting for interested faculty and you can sign up there as well.
+Mid-career faculty can join an affinity group by contacting Shari Stockero at email@example.com.
+At the beginning of each Fall semester, there will be an orientation meeting for interested faculty and you can sign up there as well.
 Newly tenured Associate Professors are strongly encouraged to participate in ACM to clarify expectations and focus on career goals.